THE DEADLINE FOR THE RUTH BORCHARD SELF-PORTRAIT PRIZE 2019 WILL BE ANNOUNCED IN JANUARY 2019.

-For the Ruth Borchard Self-Portrait Prize 2017, submissions will be online through this website.
-Submissions will open on 1st February 2017 and close at midday on 21st April 2017.
+For the Ruth Borchard Self-Portrait Prize 2019, submissions will be online through this website.
+Submissions will open in January 2019.
 We hope that through making the process online rather than postal more artists will be able to submit work with greater ease and a much faster process for applicants.
 The online submission process is designed to be short and accessible, and you will be guided through the relevant stages with reminders of important dates.
 All the details laid out below will be made clear during the process.
-Postal applications will no longer be available.
+Postal applications are not available.

 Amateur and professional artists, living and working in the United Kingdom and Ireland, are eligible to participate in the competition.
 There is no age or other restriction.